CWE-65: Windows Hard Link

 View customized information:

-The software, when opening a file or directory, does not sufficiently handle when the name is associated with a hard link to a target that is outside of the intended control sphere.
-This could allow an attacker to cause the software to operate on unauthorized files.
+The product, when opening a file or directory, does not sufficiently handle when the name is associated with a hard link to a target that is outside of the intended control sphere.
+This could allow an attacker to cause the product to operate on unauthorized files.

 Failure for a system to check for hard links can result in vulnerability to different types of attacks.
 For example, an attacker can escalate their privileges if a file used by a privileged program is replaced with a hard link to a sensitive file (e.g. AUTOEXEC.BAT).
 When the process opens the file, the attacker can assume the privileges of that process, or prevent the program from accurately processing data.